defog-ai/sql-eval/CONTRIBUTING.md

 [_Quis probabit ipsa probationem?_](https://en.wikipedia.org/wiki/Quis_custodiet_ipsos_custodes%3F)

 We have a comprehensive test suite that ensures the quality and reliability of our codebase.
-To run the tests, you can use the following command:
+To run the python tests, you can use the following command:

 ```bash
 pytest tests
 ```

 Please make sure that all tests pass before submitting your changes.

+We also understand that some changes might not be easily testable with unit tests, for example, modifications of the underlying data schema, like column descriptions.
+In such cases, please provide a detailed description of your changes and how you tested them.
+We will review your changes and work with you to ensure that they are tested and verified.

 ## Submitting Changes